AMS003010/Singularity/README.md

 cd Singularity/scripts/
 chmod +x install-linux.sh
 mv install-linux.sh ../
+cd ..
 ./install-linux.sh
-cd ..
 ```

-Now to run the executable, type
+Now open a new terminal under the root of the singularity directory and run the executable, type
 ```
 singularity
 ```